chriskorsak/tasklist/README.md

 # _Task List_

-#### This project is a browswer-based task list application (aka a to-do list) that incorporates javascript DOM manipulation and also local browser storage to persist the data.
+#### This project is a browser-based task list application (aka a to-do list) that incorporates javascript DOM manipulation and also local browser storage to persist the data.

 #### _06/2021_